Zarephath, New Jersey: Education

 The Zarephath Bible Institute was founded in 1908 as a "training school for missionaries, preachers, and teachers."
 It was later renamed the Zarephath Bible Seminary.

 On September 11, 1912, the Zarephath Academy opened with an enrollment of fifty students, five who were ready for high school.
 "At this time, the doors were formally opened to all who wanted an education under Christian control, high school as well as elementary."
 It was later renamed Alma Preparatory School.
 The first high school graduation exercises, for a class of four, were held at the Pillar of Fire Temple on June 12, 1916.
 The school was accredited by the New Jersey State Board of Education on November 14, 1916.

 Informal college level classes were held starting in 1917.

 Alma White College was chartered in 1921 and operated until 1978.
 In 1923 the Ku Klux Klan provided funding for the school, making it "the second institution in the north avowedly run by the Ku Klux Klan to further its aims and principles."
 The first two Doctor of Divinity degrees, one honorary, were conferred in 1927.
 Arthur Kent White received an honorary one; and Alton Milford Young received the second.
 Young at one time was the Grand Kaliff of the Ku Klux Klan in New Jersey.

 Somerset Christian College was established on March 23, 2001.
 Somerset Christian College is licensed by the New Jersey Commission on Higher Education to grant a two-year associate degree in Biblical studies.
-Starting in the fall of 2006, they offered a 4-year degree.
+Starting in fall 2006, the school started offering a four-year degree.